sithu31296/simple-object-tracking/README.md

 ## Introduction

-This is the simplest implementation of Roboflow [zero-shot-object-tracking](https://github.com/roboflow-ai/zero-shot-object-tracking); which incorporates CLIP as a feature extractor in DeepSORT.
+This is a simple mulit-object tracking implementation with zero-shot or self-supervised feature extractors.
+The implementation is based from Roboflow [zero-shot-object-tracking](https://github.com/roboflow-ai/zero-shot-object-tracking); which incorporates CLIP as a feature extractor in DeepSORT.

 [CLIP](https://openai.com/blog/clip/) is a zero-shot classification model; which is pretrained under vision-langauge supervision with a lot of data.
+CLIP's zero-shot performance is on par with supervised ResNet models.

-The benefit of this approach is that it can track a lof of classes out-of-the-box without needing to re-train the feature extractor (re-identification model) in DeepSORT.
-Its performance may not be as good as traditional re-identification model; which is trained for specific purpose.
+The benefit of this approach is that it can track a lof of classes out-of-the-box without needing to re-train the feature extractor (re-identification model) for a specific class in DeepSORT.
+Its performance may not be as good as traditional re-identification model; which is trained on tracking/re-identification datasets.

 ## Requirements